 Correct preparation of samples and buffers should maintain columns in good condition.
-However, reduced performance, increased back pressure or blockage indicates that the column medium needs cleaning.
+However, reduced performance, increased back pressure or blockage indicates that the column needs cleaning.

 CIP removes very tightly bound, precipitated or denatured substances from the medium.
 If such contaminants are allowed to accumulate, they may affect the chromatographic properties of the prepacked column, reduce the capacity of the medium and, potentially, come off in subsequent runs.
-If the fouling is severe, it may block the column, increase back pressure and reduce flow rate.
+If the fouling is severe, it may block the column, increase back pressure and affect the flow properties.

 CIP should be performed regularly to prevent the build-up of contaminants and to maintain the capacity, flow properties and general performance of prepacked columns.
-CIP is usually performed after the elution.